stensonowen/rust_expect/README.md

 ### Benchmarks

 Our proof of concept proved our concept!
-Ceteris paribus, our branch weight information speeds up a simplistic test by a little under 2%.
+Ceteris paribus, our branch weight information speeds up a simplistic test by one or two percent.

 In order to isolate the effect of the branch likelihood metadata, I tested the speed of `__builtin_expect_` against an identical function with a different name (so it wouldn't get optimized by the pass).
 The function tested is a pretty trivial example: we perform some arithmetic inside a loop with a fairly predictable conditional.